1957 Quarter Value Checker: Errors List, “D” & No Mint Mark Worth

 Although half-heartedly, it was agreed that the new Washington coin would replace the Standing Liberty Quarter.
 The Commission already had a designer in mind, Lauren Gardin Fraser, for the new commemorative quarter dollar.

 Ultimately, the Mint and Treasury chose designer John Flanagan to create the obverse and reverse designs.
-Flanagan based his design on a 1785 Washington portrait designed by sculptor Jean-Antoine Houdon.
+Flanagan based his design on a 1785 Washington portrait created by French sculptor Jean-Antoine Houdon.

 Production of the new Washington Quarter began in early July 1932, and by August, the Mint began releasing these quarter dollars into circulation.